rajeshmuraleedharan/chainlit-mcp-math-weather/README.md

 - Perform math calculations
 - Provide weather information for cities

-The application uses Model Context Protocol (MCP) servers as tools to extend the capabilities of the language model.
+The application uses AWS Strands Agents to orchestrate Model Context Protocol (MCP) servers as tools, extending the capabilities of the language model.

 ## Features